-At the time, I was a highly adept martial artist training since I was nine and even lived in Japan for several years studying with the very best teachers of my art.
-I was not concerned about getting physical with an attacker.
-The attacker should be concerned about being attacked by me.
+At the time, I was a highly adept martial artist, training since I was nine, and had even lived in Japan for several years, studying with the very best teachers of my art.
+I was not concerned about getting physical with an attacker—the attacker should be concerned about being attacked by me!

-A fellow stepped up and proceeded to attack my protectee at which point I interceded to use my 20-odd years of experience to handily dispatch him.
-I remember feeling pretty satisfied as I loomed over the aggressor, now face down in the dust, and twisted him into an airtight submission.
-I probably wanted to impress folks watching.
-I probably wanted them to think I was a possessor of great skill.
+When a fellow went after my protectee, I jumped in using 20-odd years of experience to handily dispatch him.
+I was pretty satisfied, as I loomed over the aggressor, now face down in the dust, and twisted him into an airtight submission.
+I wanted to impress folks watching.
+I wanted them to think I was a possessor of great skill.

-My bias toward my own ability to serve up skill when needed lacked the one thing truly necessary for right action: clarity of what one ought to do.
+My bias toward my own ability lacked the one thing necessary for right action: clarity of what I ought to do.
 My job, my role, in that moment was not about attacking an attacker.
-It was about defending the person I was supposed to safeguard.
+It was about defending the person I was to safeguard.
 It was about protecting their life.
 It was about being a protector.

-I think everybody ought to embrace and endure the martial way for some period of their life, if only to reveal the profound effect its skills and philosophy empower our sense of internal self-worth.
-And what is more, and more important frankly, is its ability to activate a habit-formed behavior, a “protector ethic,” to stand up and defend ourselves and others who might not or cannot stand up and defend themselves.
+I think everybody ought to embrace and endure martial training for some period of their life, if only to reveal the profound effect its skills and philosophy have on our self-worth.
+And what is more important, is its ability to activate a habit-formed behavior, a “protector ethic,” to stand up and defend ourselves and others, who might not or cannot stand up for themselves.

-It is no mistake that within the annals of martial history the highest order of mastery has always been the ability to undo an enemy while sparing their life, if at all possible.
-And within the philosophic realm, the value of life is the true source of normative vitality and relevance for all manner of metaphysical "ought-ness."
+It is no mistake that within the annals of martial history, the highest order of mastery has always been the ability to undo an enemy, while sparing their life, if at all possible.
+And within the philosophic realm, the value of life is the source of normative vitality and relevance for all manner of metaphysical "ought-ness."
 For what else exists that has the power to make sacred our highest conceptions of earthly human values, including morals, ethics, justice, and rights?
-What good would any of these notions be if they were twisted to violate and ravage, existing in contradiction to the existence and dignity of human “being?”
+What good would any of these notions be if they were twisted to violate and ravage, existing in contradiction to the dignity of human “being?”

-The protector ethic is nothing short of a willingness to risk our own self-worth to protect and ensure the self-worth of others.
+The protector ethic is nothing short of a willingness to risk our self-worth to protect and ensure the self-worth of others.
 In this regard, to train ourselves martially is to train ourselves virtuously to become the brighter, kinder, and just person we all know we ought to be.